cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/regularisation.md

 Nuisance parameters can be added to the likelihood function and profiled in the usual way via the datacards.
 Theory uncertainties on the inclusive cross section are typically not included in unfolded measurements.

-The figure below shows a comparison of Likelihood based unfolding and a least-squares based unfolding as implemented in `RooUnfold`.
+The figure below shows a comparison of likelihood-based unfolding and a least-squares based unfolding as implemented in `RooUnfold`.

 /// details | **Show comparison**